Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 ,

-3 Savile Row, London, UK
+• Location: 3 Savile Row, London, UK

-On this day (even if the New Musical Express reported it in its June 1, 1968 edition), the Beatles acquired a five-storey property at 3 Savile Row, London, for a price of £500,000.
-They would move from their offices at 95 Wigmore Street to Savile Row, on July 15, 1968.
+In May 1968, the Beatles purchased a five-storey building at 3 Savile Row, London, for £500,000.
+They relocated their offices from 95 Wigmore Street to Savile Row on July 15, 1968.

 The original idea that was put to me was that they would buy an estate and we’d all live on it.
 There’d be a big dome in the middle, which would be Apple, and then there’d be four corridors leading to four large houses, one for John, one for Paul, one for George and one for Ringo.
 And around the estate, there would be other houses, sort of gardener’s domes, and we’d live in there.
 One way and another a good time would be had by all.
 Well, the reality was that they did not try and buy an estate because, land being what it is, the nearest place we could get was Norwich, and nobody could see us running a record company out of Norwich, crazy though we were.
 So, you settle for compromises and we ended up in a five-storey property, at No. 3, Savile Row.